shelled snails text index | photo index

 Family Naticidae

 Features: The animal can be 10cm long.
-The shell is small (about 2cm) thin, white and flat with a large shell opening and is usually completely covered by the living animal.
-It has a chalky operculum.
-The body is leathery and white.
+Shell small (about 2cm) thin, white and flat with a wide shell opening and is usually completely covered by the living animal.
+Body leathery and white, huge and unable to retract completely into the shell.
+The animal can produce a large amount of slime.

 Changi, May 11